ardeidae/mydotfiles/.mydotfiles-misc/README.md

 * Saved changes are marked as `s` and the big `S` indicates the most recent saved change.

+#### startify

+You can either navigate to a certain menu entry and hit `<cr>` or just enter the index (the index is whatever is written between the square brackets on that line).
+You can even double-click anywhere on the line.

+In addition, `e` creates an empty buffer, `i` creates an empty buffer and jumps into insert mode, `q` quits either the buffer or, if there is no other listed buffer left, Vim itself.

+Moreover, you can open multiple buffers at once.
+Navigate to an entry and hit either `b` (open in same window), `s` (open in split), `v` (open in vertical split) or `t` (open in tab).
+You can do that for multiple entries.
+You can also mix them.
+The order of the selections will be remembered.
+Afterwards execute these actions via `<cr>`.

+The uppercase variants of b/s/v/t enable the batchmode which lets you select any entries without navigating there first.
+Every following index will be opened in the currently active mode.
+E.g. to open the buffers with the indices 0, 2, and 4, use `B024` instead of `bjjbjjb`.
+To disable batchmode, just use the same uppercase key again, or any of the lowercase variants.

+When the selection is finished, Startify will close automatically.
+You can reopen the screen via `:Startify`.

+The plugin eases the handling of loading and saving sessions by putting sessions in a central directory.

+* `:SLoad`: load a session;
+* `:SSave[!]`: save a session;
+* `:SDelete[!]`: delete a session;
+* `:SClose`: close a session.

+If `!` is given, you won't get prompted.

+It also supports session persistence, so once a session is loaded, it gets saved automatically when Vim exits.

 #### Custom

 * `:FormatJSON`: format a JSON file;